 The Vampire had lived in Germany, a place I wished I could visit, and he was fluent in more languages than I dabbled in (I have some knowledge of French, Spanish, and German).
 He had picked up German coins, which he promised to send to me, though he never did.

 The Vampire believed that he could be a Christian and still do white magic.
 He wrote spells that called on angels for help, and he didn’t call on demons.
 However, he didn’t convince me that what he was doing was okay.

 The Vampire was a writer.
 He spelled “writing” as “writting”–which I see a lot online.
-The day after I first spoke to him, I found his love poems in my e-mail.
-There were at least two of them, written about Deana.
+The day after I first spoke to him, I found his love poems (about his girlfriend) in my e-mail.

 I told him about my own troubles with Phil, that he was “borderline abusive,” and about the spiritual marriage.